 Ethnic fashion is inspired by the traditional attire or dresses of numerous Asian, African, etc. ethnicities.
 It is a mix of many styles with a wide range of varieties that have common features:

-• The jewelry is made from natural and raw materials as wood, leather, rope and is sometimes adorned with small shells, mirrors semi-precious stones and/or metal.
+• Ethnic clothing is often colorful or even multicolored with fringes, feathers, and beads • The fabrics bear geometrics or stylized patterns such as elephants, spiritual figures, trees, flowers and animals… • The jewelry is made from natural and raw materials as wood, leather, rope and is sometimes adorned with small shells, mirrors semi-precious stones and/or metal. • Ethnic fashion is mostly hand-made and from an age-old traditional expertise practiced by tribes, ethnicities and craftsmen of the world.

 A trendy trend